 Central to our mission and ethos is the belief that you should not only be inspired by excellent teaching and achieve academic success but we also strongly believe that you should expect a comprehensive range of enrichment designed to develop you as an individual.
 Newman is not just about achieving excellent exam results; it is also about gaining valuable life experience!

-Each subject you study will offer you the chance to explore different destinations to put your studies into context; from New York to LA, Russia to Poland, Iceland to Switzerland.
+Each subject you study will offer you the chance to explore different destinations to put your studies into context; from New York to LA, Poland to Iceland to Switzerland.
 If you study one of the three languages you will have the opportunity to take part in an exchange and explore different areas of the country you are studying.

 At the start of every year, the College holds a Freshers’ Fair which is the perfect opportunity for both new and returning students to sign up for many different clubs, societies and charities to help make the most of their time at Newman.
 Students can volunteer for Fairtrade, Cafod and the Soup Kitchen or join many of the clubs on offer ranging from Maths Cipher Club to the Writing Group; Big Band to Dr Who.